Bitvis VIP Specification Coverage

 All (or some) of multiple testcases for a given requirement must pass

-This is basically the opposite of the above and is easy to achieve by just adding lines in the requirement list for all wanted combinations of requirements and testcases.
+This is basically the opposite of the above and is easy to achieve by just adding lines in the Requirement List for all wanted combinations of requirements and testcases.
 The example below states that UART_REQ_3 must pass in both tc_basic and tc_19k2.

-Requirement list
+Requirement List

 Requirement mapping